DeadManWalkingTO/Windows10MiningTweaksDmW/README.md

 ## Usage
 * Download or Clone
 * Unzip
-* Run (as Administrator) the "Windows10MiningTweaksDmW.bat" file.
-(Automatically Check & Get Admin Rights since v3.2.8)
+* Run "Windows10MiningTweaksDmW.bat".
+(Automatically Check & Get Admin Rights)
 * Select the tweaks that you want by choosing y/n.
 * REBOOT